brianlugo1/Llama-2-Crime-Analysis/README.md

 To install PostgreSQL in linux run:
 `sudo apt install postgresql`

-To use the operating system user postgres type the command:
+To use the postgres environment in linux type the command:
 `sudo -u postgres -i`

+To create a role in postgres in linux type the command:
+`sudo -u postgres createuser [user_name]`

 Follow the instructions for setting up postgres: